wilcoxen-courses/e175-irr/README.md

         1. Return `npv` from the function.

-    1. In the main body of the script, after the function has been declared, create a list called `files` consisting of four strings with the names of the input files.
+    1. In the main body of the script, after the end of the function, create a list called `files` consisting of four strings with the names of the input files.

     1. Add a `for` loop with running variable `filename` that loops over `files`.
 The body of the loop should consist of a single line that calls `analyze()` on `filename`.
 You can ignore the value returned by `analyze()` since for the current assignment the printed information is all that's needed.